carefall/GitXMLTranslator/README.md

 1. Select a file.
 2. Correct the Russian text if necessary.
 3. Add or edit the English translation.
-4. Approve the completed translations.
-5. Synchronize with the server.
+4. Synchronize with the server.
-6. Review approved translations again if new changes were received.
+5. Approve the completed translations.
-7. Submit your approved translations.
+6. Submit your approved translations.

 ---